-VRE Aide Memoire .
-3
+VRE Aide Memoire 3

-1. Responsibilities .
-4
+1. Responsibilities 4

-2. General Information on VRE .
-5
+2. General Information on VRE 5

-3. Transmission Based Precautions for Patients with VRE .
-6
+3. Transmission Based Precautions for Patients with VRE 6

-4. Fyidence base q
+4. Evidence base 9

-NHS GREATER GLASGOW & CLYDE CONTROL OF INFECTION COMMITTEE Page 3 of 9 CONTROL OF INFLCTION COMMITTEE Effective From July 2022 OMYCIN RESISTANT ENTEROCOCCI Review July 2024
+NHS Greater Glasgow and Clyde NHS GREATER GLASGOW & CLYDE Control of Infection Committee Page 3 of 9 CONTROL OF INFECTION COMMITTEE Effective July 2022 VANCOMYCIN RESISTANT ENTEROCOCCI From Review July 2024 and ciyue GUIDANCE (VRE) Date Version 2 The most up-to-date version of this guidance can be viewed at the following web page:

-VANCOMYCIN RESISTANT ENTEROCOCCI GUIDANCE (VRE)

-Effective July 2022

-From

-Review July 2024

-Date

-Version 2

-The most up-to-date version of this guidance can be viewed at the following web page: www.nhsggc.scot/hospitals-services/services-a-to-z/infection-prevention-and-control
+I he most up-to-date version of this guidance can be viewed at the following web page: www.nhsggc.scot/hospitals-services/services-a-to-z/infection-prevention-and-control